brimdata/zed/docs/lake/design.md

 To handle this use case, the _journal_ of commits is designed to scale to arbitrarily large footprints as described earlier.

-## Lake Introspection

-Commit history, metadata about data objects, lake and pool configuration, etc. can all be queried and returned as Zed data, which in turn, can be fed into Zed analytics.
-This allows a very powerful approach to introspecting the structure of a lake making it easy to measure, tune, and adjust lake parameters to optimize layout for performance.

-> TBD: define model for scanning metadata in this fashion.
-It might be as
-> easy as scanning virtual sub-pools that conform to the different types of
-> metadata related to a pool, e.g., logs.$journal, logs.$indexes, etc.

 ## Derived Analytics